 A look into potentially the greatest platform of human history.

-In the last few years, I have become increasingly fascinated by the world we live in.
-For me, part of living in this space has been the realization that we are biological machines that run a very specific programming language: genomics.
 Since this autumn, I have been studying molecular biology as I have been working on blockchain related matters, amongst other topics.
 I´m sharing my main takeaways on this post, as it refers to the upcoming genomics and proteomics revolution and how to invest in it.

 Genomics is essentially the study of the genome: the information that guides the evolution of all known living creatures.
 The human genome, for instance, is simply a set of instructions that determines the way your entire body is created and functions.
 The genome is composed of deoxyribonucleic acid, otherwise known as DNA.
 DNA is found within the cells of living creatures, specifically within the nucleus.
 The cells of mammals are known as eukaryotic cells — cells that contains membrane bound organelles (small “machines” within the cell that perform different functions).